Plymouth: Constituencies

+In 1919, Nancy Astor was elected the first-ever female member of parliament to take office in the British Houses of Parliament for the constituency of Plymouth Sutton.
+She was elected to the seat vacated by her husband Waldorf Astor on his elevation to the peerage.
+Lady Astor was a vibrantly active campaigner for her resident constituents.

+In 1945, Plymouth-born Michael Foot was elected Labour MP for the constituency of Plymouth Devonport which had been heavily damaged in the Plymouth Blitz.
+He represented the seat until 1955.
+After serving as Secretary of State for Education and being responsible for the Health and Safety at Work etc. Act 1974, he went on to become the leader of the Labour Party (1980–1983).

 City Council

 The City of Plymouth is divided into 20 wards, 17 of which elect three councillors and the other three electing two councillors, making up a total council of 57.
-Each year a third of the council is up for election for three consecutive years – there are no elections on the following "fourth" year, which is when County Council elections take place.
+Elections are held three years out of every four, with a third of the council being elected each time for a four year term.
 The total electorate for Plymouth's Parliamentary constituencies was 190,006 in April 2019.
-Since May 2021 Plymouth has had a Conservative majority Council.
-Plymouth City Council is formally twinned with: Brest, France (1963), Gdynia, Poland (1976), Novorossiysk, Russia (1990) San Sebastián, Spain (1990) and Plymouth, United States (2001).
+Since May 2023 Plymouth has had a Labour majority Council.
+Plymouth City Council is formally twinned with: Brest, France (1963), Gdynia, Poland (1976), Novorossiysk, Russia (1990 Suspended 2022) San Sebastián, Spain (1990) and Plymouth, United States (2001).

 Plymouth was granted the dignity of Lord Mayor by King George V in 1935.
 The position is elected each year by a group of six councillors.
 It is traditional that the position of the Lord Mayor alternates between the Conservative Party and the Labour Party annually and that the Lord Mayor chooses the Deputy Lord Mayor.
-Conservative councillor Dr John Mahony is the incumbent for 2015–16.

 The Lord Mayor's official residence is 3 Elliot Terrace, located on the Hoe.
 Once a home of Waldorf and Nancy Astor, it was given by Lady Astor to the City of Plymouth as an official residence for future Lord Mayors and is also used today for civic hospitality, as lodgings for visiting dignitaries and High Court judges and it is also available to hire for private events.
 The Civic Centre municipal office building in Armada Way became a listed building in June 2007 because of its quality and period features, but has become the centre of a controversy as the council planned for its demolition estimating that it could cost £40m to refurbish it, resulting in possible job losses.